thanassisKalv/selenium-bot-downloader/README.md

 # selenium-bot-downloader
 Python selenium-bot that downloads all files on an apache server and saves to a local folder.

-Solution based on the interesting code suggested here: https://stackoverflow.com/a/36613546 Internal links of directory are scraped by adapting this solution https://stackoverflow.com/a/34631926
+Solution based on the interesting code suggested here: https://stackoverflow.com/a/36613546 <br />
+Internal links of directory are scraped by adapting this solution https://stackoverflow.com/a/34631926

 - Each time the download process happens, it can be via different IP adress